input-output-hk/hermes/README.md

 This monorepo serves as a unified codebase for the Hermes project.
 Using a monorepo simplifies our dependency management, streamlines testing, and fosters code sharing.
-Herems is an engine, applications built on hermes are not contained in this repo.
+Hermes is an engine, applications built on hermes are not contained in this repo.

 ## Getting Started